Lesser horseshoe bat: Mating

 Lesser horseshoe bats mate in the autumn.
 Females give birth to one pup, normally between mid-June and the beginning of July.
 Pups weigh around 1.8 grams at birth, opening their eyes after around 10 days and becoming independent at six to seven weeks of age.
 The bats hibernate during the winter months in dark caves, mines, old buildings, and sometimes in cellars.

 Females become sexually mature within their first year, with a study in Czechoslovakia showing that about 15% of females give birth at one year of age.
 Animals have been seen to chase each other as a preliminary to mating, which is done with the male hanging himself behind and over the female.

-Nurseries are often shared with other species, such as the greater mouse-eared bat, but there is no direct mixing with other species.
-The move to nurseries occurs from April onwards, with between 10 and 100 females present and between 2 and 20 males.
+Maternity colonies (also known as nursery colonies or nursery roosts) are often shared with other species, such as the greater mouse-eared bat, but there is no direct mixing with other species.
+The move to maternity colonies occurs from April onwards, and the colony size can greatly vary from very few individuals to hundreds of them.
 Approximately two-thirds of females in a nursery roost give birth between mid-June and mid-July.